ZhgChg.Li

 thisMonthSheet.setFrozenRows(2);

-thisMonthSheet.insertColumnsAfter(thisMonthSheet.getLastColumn(), 1); // Add a column at the last column
+thisMonthSheet.insertColumnsAfter(thisMonthSheet.getLastColumn(), 1); // Add one column after the last column

 const summaryColumnIndex = thisMonthSheet.getLastColumn() + 1;